joelclermont/kendo-docs/api/framework/kendo.md

 ##### namespace `Object`

-Optional namespace(s) too look in when instantiating Kendo UI widgets.
+Optional namespace too look in when instantiating Kendo UI widgets.
 The valid namespaces are `kendo.ui`, `kendo.dataviz.ui` and `kendo.mobile.ui`.
-The default order is `kendo.ui`, `kendo.dataviz.ui`.
+If omitted
+`kendo.ui` will be used.

 ### culture
 Sets or gets the current culture.
 Uses the passed culture name to select a culture from the culture scripts that you have included and then sets the current culture.